reviewpad/reviewpad/README.md

 task build-cli
 ```

-This command generate the binary `reviewpad-cli` which you can run to try Reviewpad directly.
+This command generates the binary `reviewpad-cli` which you can run to try Reviewpad directly.

 The CLI has the following argument list: